 Step 2: Identify potential supervisors

-Once you have established your research area, browse the profiles of affiliated BC Children's Hospital Research Investigators (you can use the drop-down to display investigators by theme).
+Once you have established your research area, browse the profiles of BC Children's Hospital Research Investigators (you can use the drop-down to display investigators by theme).
 Create a shortlist of potential research supervisors with research interests similar to your own.

 Step 3: Make a connection